It's Good To Know a Locksmith Before You Need a Locksmith

 Each day, up to 250,000 Americans make emergency calls to locksmiths.
-Despite reasonable quotes over the phone... so called locksmiths are playing the bait and switch game and charging exorbitant fees after a blank business agreement is signed.
+Despite reasonable quotes over the phone, so-called locksmiths are playing the bait and switch game and charging unreasonably high fees after a blank business agreement is signed.

-Lang's Locks in a member of The Associated Locksmiths Of America (ALOA).
+Lang's Locks is a Member of The Associated Locksmiths Of America (ALOA)

-• ALOA Logo.
-Does the Yellow Pages ad contain a logo that makes them appear to belong to ALOA?
+• ALOA Logo - Does the Yellow Pages ad contain a logo that makes them appear to belong to ALOA?
 While many locksmiths do belong to the Association, some unscrupulous individuals trick the consumer by falsely using the ALOA logo.
-You can always check to see if in fact these businesses are members by calling ALOA, (800) 532-2562 or www.findalocksmith.com .
+You can always check to see if in fact these businesses are members by contacting the ALOA at 800-532-2562 or www.findalocksmith.com.

-Call the Lang's Locks locksmith company today, and we'll try to have you secured tonight!
+Call the Lang's Locks locksmith company today, and we'll make sure you're secured!